LuiseRauch/portfolio-kami/_posts/2016-11-29-how-to-add-a-google-custom-search-site-to-your-ghost-blog.md

 ![Screenshot Search Ghost Editor]({{ site.baseurl }}/img/posts/ScreenShotSearchEditor.png)

-You log in to your blog admin, then click on New Post from the navigation menu on the left and should be on the Ghost editor screen.
-Simply call your site **Search** in the title and add whatever content you like.
+You log in to your blog admin, click on New Post and should be on the Ghost editor screen.
+Call your site **Search** in the title and add whatever content you like.

 Once you’ve completed writing your page content, you need to designate it as a static page.
 By clicking “gear” icon in the top right hand corner, the post settings menu is revealed, which controls post details and whether or not the content should be set as a static page.